Menu

 Year 1

-To support the transition to KS1, children will read and listen to a range of works form the following authors:
+To support the transition to KS1, children will read and listen to a range of works from the following authors:

 Traditional Tales & Fairy Stories